hjoseph96/coaching_conundrum/README.md

     rails s -p 3001
 ```

-This exposes the API on ``localhost:3001`.
+This exposes the API on `localhost:3001`.

 ## FRONTEND

-In another terminal, run:
+In another terminal, go to `/couching_conundrum_frontend` and run:

 ```bash
     npm install